keymanapp/help.keyman.com/developer/17.0/guides/lexical-models/advanced/search-term-to-key.md

 lowercase, and lacks all accents and diacritics.
 For example, the key for “naïve" is `naive` and the key for “Canada” is `canada`.

-The form of the word that is stored is “regularized” through the use of a _key function_, which you can define in
+The form of the word that is stored is “regularized” through the use of a _key function_, which you can define in TypeScript code.

-TypeScript code.
+> ### Note:

-Note: this function runs both **on every word when the wordlist is compiled** and **on the input, whenever a suggestion is requested**.
+This function runs both **on every word when the wordlist is compiled** and **on the input, whenever a suggestion is requested**.
 This way, whatever a user types is *matched* to something stored in the lexical model, without the user having to type things in a specific way.

 The key function takes a string which is the raw search term, and returns a new string, being the “regularized” key.
 As an example,